Welcome to our 2019-2020 Fellows!

 Michelle Nacouzi, NYC and SF

-Michelle is an investment associate at Indicator Ventures, a seed stage VC that invests across the digital landscape.
-Prior to Indicator, Michelle was a management consultant with A.T.
-Kearney, where she worked alongside CXOs from Fortune 500 and private-equity owned companies on initiatives spanning go-to-market design, supply chain & logistics optimization, pre- & post-M&A strategy, and most things in between.
+Michelle is an investment associate at Northzone, an early-stage venture firm with offices across the Nordics, London, and NYC.
+Prior to Northzone, Michelle was an investment associate at Indicator Ventures where she sourced, led diligence on, and provided portfolio support to seed-stage startups.
+Before her transition into venture capital, Michelle was a management consultant with A.T.
+Kearney where she worked alongside CXOs from Fortune 500 and private-equity owned companies on initiatives spanning go-to-market design, supply chain & logistics optimization, pre- & post-M&A strategy, and most things in between.
 Michelle holds two Bachelor’s degrees from the University of California, Berkeley in Economics and Environmental Sciences.
-While at Berkeley, she ran an $11M housing non-profit, worked in research and taught herself to code, and became a published author on the topic of sustainable consumerism.
+While at Berkeley, she ran an $11M housing non-profit, worked in research & taught herself to code, and became a published author on the topic of sustainable consumerism.
 Outside of the office, Michelle is hopefully either backpacking a national scenic trail, Citi Biking her way to the rock climbing gym, or galavanting around a soccer field.
+She has six siblings and is a dual citizen of Lebanon.

 Lily Bailey, Massachusetts